lesley86/Funda/README.md

 - If this data is huge pulling it into memory is going to cost a significant amount of resources.
 Perhaps a suggestion would be to ask the dev team to create common queries as a report.
 - The data seems unstructured a NO Sql database would be better but at the very least remove the in-memory SQL implementation.
 - The Sql implementation needs support for transient failures, retry logic and stale data, potentially unit of work.
-- logging to written to cloud provider such as application insights
+- logging to be written to a cloud provider such as application insights right now it's being written to a file.